TheDarkniteFalls/TheDarkniteFalls/README.md

-# Build awesome things with AI, even if you don’t code.
+# Build awesome things with Codex.

 I’m Mike, a hands-on AI workflow builder from New Zealand.
-I help non-coders turn ideas into fun and useful, reviewable builds without handing consequential decisions to AI.
+I help people turn ideas into fun and useful, reviewable builds without handing consequential decisions to AI.